References and Resources

 Public Domain 2-D Game Assets:

-GameArt 2D - (Used in Class Demo Project)
+GameArt 2D - (Used in Class Demo Project)arrow-up-right

-Windows Platformer Game Starter Kit https://assetstore.unity.com/packages/2d/gui/icons/tiny-fantasy-icons-99722#description - Inventory Asset - icons - vespa warrior
+Windows Platformer Game Starter Kitarrow-up-right https://assetstore.unity.com/packages/2d/gui/icons/tiny-fantasy-icons-99722#descriptionarrow-up-right - Inventory Asset - icons - vespa warrior

 Also: Search the Unity Asset Store for: Unity 2D-Platformer Tutorial Assets